filip-szczepankiewicz/fwf_sequence_tools/README.txt

-The Free Waveform (FWF) header tools were written by Filip Szczepankiewicz and Isaiah Norton
+The Free Waveform header tools were written by
+Filip Szczepankiewicz and Isaiah Norton

 The goal of this library is threefold: